Use Case · For the CFO

 Eliminate the expense.
 Keep the program.
 Cross the line.

 Traditional ESPPs require companies to issue new shares and recognize the discount as SBC expense.
-Cashless Participation® restructures the economic outcome so no shares are issued and no SBC is recognized - while employees still participate in the stock's upside.
+Cashless Participation® is designed to restructure the economic outcome so shares are not issued and SBC recognition is materially reduced, while employees still participate in the stock's upside.

 Traditional ESPP